6000 Provider Investigations (PI) Facility

 6640 PI Facility Call-Out and Assignment

-Intake specialists call out all PI Facility intakes to PI Facility staff.
+The Intake specialist calls out all PI Facility intakes to PI Facility staff.

-The time of the receipt of the report is determined as follows:
+PI Facility staff determine the time of the receipt of the report by SWI as follows:

-• For reports made by phone, the time the report is received by SWI is the time when an intake specialist answers the call.
+- For reports made by phone, the time the intake specialist answers the call is the time the report is received by SWI.

 When the on-call worker requests specific details about the intake, the intake specialist provides the requested information.
 The intake specialist informs the on-call worker whether the intake is ready for assignment and, if it is not, how long it will be before the intake is assigned.

 The intake specialist follows standard procedures for documenting a call-out.
-See the Narrative Instructions document on the DFPS intranet.
+See Narrative Instructions on the DFPS intranet.

 6700 PI Facility Special Topics